Pink vs Red Salmon: What’s The Difference?

 Red salmon is slightly more expensive than pink salmon.
 The average cost for red salmon is $19 per pound while the average cost for pink is $17.24 per pound.
 The cost will vary depending on location, whether it is farm-raised or wild-caught, fresh or frozen.

-I checked my local Shoprite, Costco and other supermarkets for the current prices of each.
+I visited and checked my local Shoprite, Costco and other supermarkets for the current prices of each.

 • Wild Alaskan red salmon